 Zygo Z2 Waterproof Headphones

-These also use bone conduction technology while fitting over the ear.
-Ziegler says the fit is tight, which helps keep them in place when swimming.
-However, he notes this tight fit may be too much for some people and could put pressure on the temples with prolonged use.
+These also use bone conduction technology while fitting over the ear, and Ziegler said the fit is tight, which helps keep them in place when swimming.
+However, he noted this tight fit may be too much for some people and could put pressure on the temples with prolonged use.

-These headphones are on the higher end in price but come with additional features, like the Zygo app, which includes audio workouts and the ability to track the number of laps you swim.
-This can be helpful if you’re using swimming to improve your fitness level and want to track your progress over time.
+These headphones are on the higher end in price, but come with additional features like the Zygo app, which includes audio workouts and the ability to track the number of laps you swim.
+This can be helpful if you’re using swimming to improve your fitness level and you want to track your progress over time.

 For Affordability